-We maintained our allocations to short-term bonds but decreased our allocations to core and long duration bonds.
+We increased our allocations to short-term and core bonds but decreased our allocations to long duration bonds.
 We continue to find value in the short to intermediate part of the yield curve given the elevated probability of rate cuts later this year.
-All Asset's bond allocation is still near its highest levels in the Fund's history.
+All Asset All Authority's bond allocation is still near its highest levels in the Fund's history.